comegrant/dbt_docs_test/README.md

 ## Getting Started
 Simply clone the repository and start by installing the `chef` cli tool.

-The following script assumes that you have `poetry` and `pyenv` installed.
+The following script assumes that you have `poetry`.

 ### Clone Repo
 ```bash